castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 We can already `find` single rows based on their unique values, and `create` new rows.
-If we try to create a new row using data that already matches unique values in the database, we will get an error:
+If we try to create a new row using data that already matches unique values in the database, we will get an error thrown by the database:

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
     my $users_rs = $schema->resultset('User');